erosmontin/erosmontin/README.md

 Hi, I’m @erosmontin
-- Experienced research scientist with 14+ years of experience in bioimaging and biosignal treatment with AI (since 2007).
+- Experienced Biomedical Engineer with 20 years of experience in bioimaging and biosignal.
   - Oncology
   - Neuroscience
   - Orthopedics